junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 Cass' brainwash testing session, having to kill Dean over and over again to convince Naomi in order to get away, what if he's all the time sober and know what he's doing, he can tell the difference but still painful, but can't show any sign, which makes it even worse and more difficult to bear.
 Surrender to the brainwash could make it easier to bear, but he can't do that.

+Why Cass can tell the difference: true Dean has brightest soul, fake/mimic Dean has no soul, Cass can see the soul and never mistake one from another, see the soul not the face, that's why relatively easy to kill to deceive Naomi and resist when being ordered to kill real Dean

 ### 78.【Cass】S08E21《First borns in Egypt》

 Naomi: “There was that day, back in Egypt, not so long ago, where we slew every first-born infant whose door wasn't splashed with lamb's blood.
 And that was just PR.”